 We are pleased to publish Brendan’s latest collection Do Horses Fly? a compelling sequence of poems inspired by the images created by the photographer Eadweard Muybridge and his life and times.
 The poems are accompanied by Muybridge’s iconic photographic images.

-The book was launched on Monday 29 April in Brighton & there will be reading at the poetry cafe on Monday 20 May – see news page
+The book was launched on Monday 29 April in Brighton & in London on Monday 20 May.

 Copies can now be purchased which will be despatched within 48 hours o receipt of order.

 Originally from Northern Ireland, Brendan spent a number of years in the North East before moving to Brighton where he lives & works as a poetry tutor.

 Brendan Cleary is a master of concision, letting the unsaid speak properly.
 Helen Mort

 ISBN 978-1-904551-87-4 £10 plus £1 p&p